atfieldson/angular-http-delete-activity/README.md

-# jQuery to AngularJS Conversion
+# AngularJS PUT & DELETE

-In this activity you'll be taking code from earlier this week and converting it to AngularJS.
-You should only need to modify client side code for base mode. `app.use(bodyParser.json());` has already been added to the server.
+Take the code from lecture (this repository) and complete the client side portion of the DELETE.

 ## Setup